 Exhibit Number Description of Document 5.0 Opinion of Nutter, McClennen & Fish, LLP as to the legality of the securities being registered.
 10.1 Form of Purchase Agreement by and among Nabi Biopharmaceuticals and the purchasers set forth on the signature pages thereto.
-23.1 Consent of Nutter, McClennen & Fish, LLP (included in Exhibit 5.0).
-23.2 Consent of Ernst & Young LLP.
+(1) 23.1 Consent of Nutter, McClennen & Fish, LLP (included in Exhibit 5.0).
+23.2 Consent of Ernst & Young LLP, Fort Lauderdale, Florida.
+23.3 Consent of Ernst & Young LLP, Boston, Massachusetts.
 24 Power of Attorney.
+Reference is made to page II-3.